-Governor Abbott’s vision for an even stronger Texas of tomorrow is focused on creating more jobs and economic opportunity, elevating our schools and education system, building the transportation infrastructure needed to keep the economy growing and securing the Texas border in the face of federal inaction.
+Governor Abbott’s vision for an even stronger Texas of tomorrow is focused on creating more jobs and economic opportunity, elevating our schools and education system, protecting individual liberties, and securing the Texas border in the face of federal inaction.

-Abbott previously served as a Justice on the Texas Supreme Court and as a State District Judge in Harris County.
+Perseverance.
+Before his election in 2014 as the 48th Governor of Texas, Greg Abbott was the 50th Attorney General of Texas, earning a national reputation for defending religious liberty and protecting Texas communities and children.
+He also previously served as a Justice on the Texas Supreme Court and as a State District Judge in Harris County.

-Governor Abbott is an avid sportsman and hunter.
-He and his wife, Cecilia, have been married for 39 years.
-She is a former school teacher and principal, and the first Hispanic First Lady of Texas.
-They live in Austin.
-Their daughter, Audrey, attends college.
+Governor Abbott and his wife, Cecilia, a former teacher and principal, and the first Hispanic First Lady of Texas, were married in 1981.
+Their daughter, Audrey, is a recent college graduate.